Jeimer Candelario Player Props: Nationals vs. Reds

 Reds Pitching Rankings

-- The 8.6 strikeouts per nine innings put together by the Reds pitching staff ranks 17th in the league.
+- The 8.6 strikeouts per nine innings compiled by the Reds pitching staff ranks 16th in MLB.

-- The Reds have a 4.94 team ERA that ranks 27th among all MLB pitching staffs.
+- The Reds' 4.91 team ERA ranks 27th across all league pitching staffs.

-- Ashcraft makes the start for the Reds, his 16th of the season.
-He is 3-6 with a 6.66 ERA and 59 strikeouts through 75 2/3 innings pitched.
+- Williamson makes the start for the Reds, his 10th of the season.
+He is 1-2 with a 5.36 ERA and 34 strikeouts in 43 2/3 innings pitched.

-- The righty last pitched on Friday against the San Diego Padres, when he tossed 6 2/3 innings, allowing one earned run while giving up three hits.
+- The left-hander's most recent time out was on Saturday against the San Diego Padres, when he threw five innings, surrendering one earned run while allowing three hits.

-- In 15 games this season, the 25-year-old has a 6.66 ERA and 7 strikeouts per nine innings, while giving up a batting average of .289 to opposing batters.
+- In nine games this season, the 25-year-old has an ERA of 5.36, with 7 strikeouts per nine innings.
+Opponents are batting .254 against him.

 © 2023 Data Skrive.
 All rights reserved.